Hybrid Classical-Quantum Newtonian Gravity with stable vacuum: The GPSL Model

-In the rest of the paper, we will often make comparisons with the gravitational models based on continuous spontaneous collapses, referring to them as the Tilloy-Diósi (TD) models, summarized in Appendix~\ref{APPsec:TDmodelGeneral}.
-Contrarily to the GPSL case, in the TD model the smeared mass density is continuously and weakly measured, so that the quantity sourcing the Newtonian field is~\cite{Tilloy2016CSLGravity} $\mu_t (\bx) = \ev{\hmu_{r_C} (\bx)} + \delta \mu_t (\bx)$, where $\delta \mu_t (\bx)$ represents a white-noise in time with a potentially non-trivial spatial correlator.
-This means that one gets measurement results for every spatial point, even where $\ev{\hmu_{r_C} (\bx)}=0$, and that these results can give back a negative mass reading.
-In the GPSL model, instead, every collapse corresponds to the \enquote{detection} of a positive mass and, therefore, this potentially problematic feature is avoided by construction.
+In the rest of the paper, we will often make comparisons with the gravitational models based on continuous weak monitoring of the (smeared) mass density operator, summarized in Appendix~\ref{APPsec:TDmodelGeneral}.
+In these models, the quantity sourcing the Newtonian field is~\cite{Tilloy2016CSLGravity} $\mu_t (\bx) = \ev{\hmu_{r_C} (\bx)} + \delta \mu_t (\bx)$, where $\delta \mu_t (\bx)$ represents a white-noise in time with a potentially non-trivial spatial correlator.
+This means that there are, continuously in time, measurement results for every point in space (also when $\ev{\hmu_{r_C} (\bx)}=0$), which can give back a negative mass reading.
+This feature suggests that the vacuum may not be stable in a relativistic context; this, as discussed in the introduction, is a key problem of relativistic models containing continuous weak measurements~\cite{Myrvold2017RelativisticMarkovian}.
+In the GPSL model, instead, every collapse corresponds to the \enquote{detection} of a positive mass and there are no collapses when there is no mass.
+Therefore, these potentially problematic features are avoided by construction.